Laser Ghost: Reception

 In Japan, Game Machine listed Laser Ghost as being the seventh most-successful upright arcade unit of the month in their January 1, 1991 issue.

 The arcade game received positive reviews upon release.
 According to Zzap!64, the game sounded good and played well, but it did not do enough to distinguish itself from similar games such as Operation Thunderbolt, Space Gun and Mechanized Attack.
 British gaming magazine The One reviewed the arcade version of Laser Ghost in 1991, comparing its gameplay to Beast Busters and its plot to The Real Ghostbusters.
 The One calls Laser Ghost's gameplay "nothing out of the ordinary to play", but expresses that "the ghostly goings-on will get most players [excited]".

 Mean Machines said that the Master System game was fun, but was critical of the low graphical quality.
-Console XS reviewed the Sega Master System version in 1992, giving it an 84% score.
+Console XS reviewed the Master System version in 1992, giving it an 84% score.

 Retrospectively, Allgame opined that the arcade game was fun, but probably not worth the quarters players had to spend to play it.